 Q: I work for myself but I also have a part-time job.
 I have been told that even though I receive SG from my part-time employer, I can also make tax-deductible super contributions.
 Is that true?
 And if it is true, how does it work?

-Note: For the 2016/2017 and 2015/2016 years, the rules explained in this article continue to apply.
-Taking effect from 1 July 2017 however, the Coalition intends to allow all individuals under the age of 75 to claim tax deductions for personal super contributions, subject to the concessional cap, and taking account of previously-made super contributions for a financial year.
+Since 1 July 2017, all individuals under the age of 75 are eligible to claim tax deductions for personal super contributions, subject to the concessional cap, and taking account of previously-made super contributions for a financial year.
 Opening up tax-deductible super contributions to all Australians assists those Australians who may be partly self-employed and partly employed, or individuals who work for employers who don’t accommodate salary sacrificing, or those employees who have bosses who reduce Superannuation Guarantee entitlements.
 When an employee enters a salary sacrifice arrangement.
 For more information on the opportunities for employees, see SuperGuide article Employees can now make tax-deductible super contributions (since July 2017).
 For more details generally on tax-deductible super contributions, SuperGuide article Who can make tax-deductible super contributions?

 We suggest you chat to a registered tax agent, typically an accountant to determine the best tax strategy for your circumstances.

 Note: your age may matter when claiming a deduction

 If you are under, or over, a certain age, you may not be able to make super contributions, or make tax-deductible super contributions: